rcprcp/BTCPrice/README.md

 It also needs some work.
 * the UI is not so nice - probably should delete some columns.  i was over optimistic about what data is available without accounts on the various exchanges.
 * we probably should find additional API-style data and not scrape web pages.  :)
+* need to implement the Kraken parser.